toradex/toradex-torizon-manifest/README.md

 oe-rpb-manifest
 =================

-OE RPB Repo manifest repository
+LTD OE RPB Repo manifest repository

 These are the setup scripts for the OE RPB buildsystem.
 If you want to (re)build packages or images for OE RPB, this is the thing to use.
 The OE RPB buildsystem is using various components from the Yocto Project, most importantly the Openembedded buildsystem, the bitbake task executor and various application and BSP layers.